 Building a Burn Shield that both protects the playa and supports the weight and movement of participants is a greater challenge.
 Burning Man has discovered that a layer of Decomposed Granite (DG) placed between the surface of the playa and pre-construction of the artwork, like the example to the right, will provide an insulating layer protecting the playa from heat as well as providing the needed support for larger artwork.
 Care must be taken not to leave any exposed areas and to protect the DG from being scattered by participants.

-No matter what kind of protection you think you will use for burning your artwork, The Fire Art Safety team (FAST) is here to help discuss your Open Fire Burn Shield Designs.
+No matter what kind of protection you think you will use for burning your artwork, The Fire Art Safety Team (FAST) is here to help discuss your Open Fire Burn Shield Designs.
 Arrangements for the purchase of Decomposed Granite are made through Burning Man and a deposit will be required pre-event to insure its clean-up and removal.
-Please contact us at firstname.lastname@example.org for any questions.
+Please contact us at firstname.lastname@example.org with any questions.

-- Remove or burn paint off metal before bringing to the playa.
+- You may not use painted metal.
+Remove paint from metal before bringing it to the playa.

-- Clean up as quickly as the fire cools before participants pile garbage onto your burn.
+- Clean up as quickly as possible, before participants pile garbage onto your burn.

-- Steel drums, garbage cans, or large buckets are safer than plastic for removing ashes and debris.
+- Steel containers (drums, garbage cans, large buckets) are much safer than plastic for removing ashes and debris.
+Plastic garbage can liners are not recommended.

 Flame Effects: email@example.com